datajerk/ctf-write-ups/pbctf2020/amazing_rop/README.md

 Returning to address: 0x565f6599
 ```

-The challenge author kindly provided a stack dump, we do not even have to use GDB with this.
+The challenge author kindly provided a stack dump; we do not even have to use GDB with this.

 We can scrape the return address (back to `main`) from the first stack dump (before `Input some text:`) to compute the base process address--required for our ROP chain.
 Just look 10 lines down to: